loverszhaokai/utahjs.com/README.md

 UtahJS.com
 ==========

 This is the repository for the [utahjs.com](http://utahjs.com) website.
 All are welcome to contribute.

 How to Contribute
 -----------------

 Visit #utahjs on freenode for help _any time_.
-I'm there most of the day.
+At the very least, [Ryan Florence](http://ryanflorence.com) is there most of the day.

 Contributing is easy.
 The website is built on [nanoc][nanoc], a static site compiler.
 Contributing is as easy as adding a member profile yaml file, and then writing an article in markdown.

-1. Fork the repository (or ask for push/pull access on the mailing list), check out a new branch off of master.
+1. Fork the repository and check out a new branch off of master.

-        # If you have push/pull access
+        cd ~

-        git clone git@github.com:UtahJS/utahjs.com
+        git clone git@github.com:UtahJS/utahjs.com.git

-        # If you don't
-        git clone git://github.com/UtahJS/utahjs.com
+        git remote add upstream git://github.com/UtahJS/utahjs.com

         cd utahjs.com
         git checkout master
+        git pull upstream master

         git checkout -b my-articles

 2. Add your member profile to `content/members`.
 It should look something like `content/members/Ryan Florence.yml`:

+        open content/members/First\ Last.yml

         name: Ryan Florence
         email: your.email@ddress.com